Data Assets and Targets - Overview

 On the Data Assets and Targets screen there are two tabs, Assets and Targets.

-• Asset Name - Name of the asset
+• Asset Name - Name of the asset (parent system), for example, Corporate_SQL_Server_01

 • Cloud Sources - Cloud sources such as: Google Drive, OneDrive, etc.